nadinesk/nadinesk.github.io/_posts/2016-05-18-yc-app-words.markdown

 <div style="width: 40%;">
     <div class="legend">
-        Words with higher percentage of mentions in Y-Combinator applications are larger and purple.
+        Words used in a higher percentage of 2016 Y-Combinator applications are larger and purple.
 The colors progress from green (lower percentages) to gray (mid-percentages) to purple (higher percentages).
     </div>

 </div>